Ileha/Autofac2ZenjectLikeBridge/README.md

 ```

 #### Placeholders Factories
-used to register type distincted from interface IFactory<T>, and/or modify factory `Create` behavior, like some instance initialization:
+Used to register type distincted from interface IFactory<T>, and/or modify factory `Create` behavior, like some instance initialization:
 Create new class and inherit from PlaceholderFactory<T>:
 ```csharp
 class MyCustomFactory : PlaceholderFactory<Iinstance>